 Without marriage, there is no family.
-It’s harder to deal with the affection in a blended family since you don’t have couple time like most first relationships do.
+It’s harder to deal with affection in a blended family since you don’t have a couple’s time like most first relationships do.

 2. Being respectful

-If relatives can be polite with each other all the time instead of overlooking, deliberately attempting to hurt, or just pulling back from one another, you’re on track.
+If relatives can be polite with each other instead of overlooking, deliberately attempting to hurt, or just pulling back from one another, you’re on track.